pact-foundation/pact-php/README.md

 ## Specifications

 The 3.X version is the version of Pact-PHP, not the pact specification version that it supports.
-Pact-Php 3.X supports [Pact-Specification 2.X](https://github.com/pact-foundation/pact-specification/tree/version-2).
+Pact-Php 3.X-9.x supports up to [Pact-Specification 2.X](https://github.com/pact-foundation/pact-specification/tree/version-2).

+Looking for [Pact-Specification 3.X](https://github.com/pact-foundation/pact-specification/tree/version-3) and upwards.
+See [#262](https://github.com/pact-foundation/pact-php/issues/262#issue-1259560884)

 ##  Supported Platforms